TheGoldenEye/polka-store/README.md

 ## 1 Overview

 One of the most used functions of applications based on a blockchain is the evaluation of transactions.
-Unfortunately this is not possible in the Polkadot universe, because there the data not stored directly.
+Unfortunately this is not possible in the Polkadot universe, because these data are not directly stored there.
 Ok, you can use the API of a block explorer, but latest if you want to follow the staking-rewards, that's it.

 **Polka-store** is a Node.js program written in typescript which scans a Polkadot chain